Archive

 Currently, Nakadori is 21m wide, and the buildings on both sides are 31m high with aligned eaves, and the ground is covered in rhythmic patterns of muted-colored porphyry on both the sidewalk and roadway.
 Deciduous trees such as Zelkova, Katsura, American Gum, and China trees are planted along the street, and planters, hanging flowers, and benches placed between the road and the sidewalk create a relaxed atmosphere.
 These green spaces, along with the gorgeous show windows of the brand shops both inside and outside the building that line the first floors of the buildings, create a seasonal atmosphere that is a delight to passersby.
 Especially in early spring, when the gentle sunlight shines on the street surrounded by fresh greenery, the sunlight filtering through the trees is very soft, and together with the show windows filled with brightly colored products and the refreshing breeze, you can feel the arrival of spring.

-Looking back at the history of Marunouchi Nakadori Street, when the name first came into use around 1918, the street was seven ken (approximately 12 m) wide, and three-story brick office buildings with the character "Naka" at the beginning of their names, such as "Naka 9-gokan," were lined up along the street.
-At that time, Marunouchi was already thriving as a business center with 30 buildings, partly due to the opening of Tokyo Station in 1914.
-After the war, in order to respond to the sudden increase in office demand due to Japan's high economic growth from 1955 to 1965 and motorization, Marunouchi was rebuilt into a group of reinforced concrete office buildings with eaves heights of 31 m, and the street was widened to 21 m.
+Looking back at the history of Marunouchi Nakadori Street, when the name first came into use around 1918, it was seven ken (approximately 12 meters) wide, and facing Nakadori, it was lined with three-story brick office buildings with names beginning with "Naka," such as "Naka No. 9 Building."
+At the time, Marunouchi was already booming as a business center with 30 buildings, partly due to the opening of Tokyo Station in 1914.
+After the war, in response to the rapid increase in office demand due to Japan's rapid economic growth from 1955 to 1965, and motorization, Marunouchi was rebuilt with a group of reinforced concrete office buildings with 31-meter eaves heights, widening the street's width to 21 meters.

-Looking back on it like this, it's easy to imagine that over the next few decades, this street will take on new functions and uses.
-I look forward to seeing the area continue to mature and change in Marunouchi Nakadori Street.
+Looking back on it like this, it's easy to imagine that over the next few decades, new functions and uses will be added to this street.
+I look forward to seeing the town mature even further and to seeing changes in Marunouchi Nakadori Street.

 Profile